regebro/BigBad3/slides.rst

     This means that you need to always cleanly separate when you work with binary data, and when you work with textual data.
-    Don't use the same variables for both Unicode text and binary data, if you can avoid it.
+    Don't use the same variables or functions for both Unicode text and binary data, if you can avoid it.

-    In Python 2 you often did not need to make such a separation.
-    That led to a lot of confusion with regards to Unicode, and a lot of problems.

 ----